Advanced Operational Analysis training in Kenya gets multiple agencies working together around a virtual table

 Free eLearning courses and quick guides

-The Operational Analysis eLearning course is freely available on the Basel Institute’s new LEARN platform.
+The Operational Analysis eLearning course, which was developed jointly with the Egmont Group of Financial Intelligence Units, is freely available on the Basel Institute’s new LEARN platform.
 The platform is still under development and will shortly host all of the Basel Institute’s eLearning courses, as well as useful guidelines and resources for practitioners.

 In the meantime, see an overview of all of our free eLearning courses on our main website.
 Simply log in or create an account to get started.